 Seafood in the kitchen

-Seafood is high in protein and contains the healthy omega-3 fatty acids together with natural minerals and vitamins.
+Seafood is high in protein and contains the healthy omega-3 fatty acids as well as important natural minerals and vitamins across the different species.

 Royal Greenland caters for many different customers across the world, with very different products.
-In Asia, ranges include turbot frills for sushi, whole fish for soup and grilled dishes, and shellfish and marinated fish for convenience.
-In Europe, there is a great preference for ready-cooked and peeled shrimp, smoked fish and convenient coated, marinated or stuffed fish ready for the oven.
+In Asia, ranges include halibut frills for sushi, whole fish for soup and grilled dishes, and shellfish and marinated fish for convenience.
+In Europe, there is a great preference for ready-cooked and peeled prawns, smoked fish and convenient coated, marinated or stuffed fish ready for the oven.